Bloopers©, Goofs, Mistakes

 The dune buggy changes shape when Shaggy and Scooby exit the pyramid.

-The pirate throws a net at Freddy and Daphne, but misses by a mile, until they turn and run toward where the net is falling; then they are nearly snared.
+The pirate throws a net at Freddy and Daphne, but misses by a mile, until they turn and run toward where the net is falling; then they are neatly snared.

 In one scene, the pirate ship has the wrong background, making it look like a dock and not a ship at all.